SWEProject25/frontend/README.md

 # frontend
-Hosts the client interface and manages user interactions.
+Hosts the client interface and manages user interactions.hello